MatAtBread/ApiPublisher/README.md

 		return success(...result...) ;
 	}

 Full details can be found at [https://www.npmjs.org/package/nodent].
-Note the use of Nodent to generate func-back patterned calls is entirely optional.
+Note the use of Nodent to generate funcback patterned calls is entirely optional.
 Within this README, Nodent is used for the example for brevity.

 Declaring an API for remoting
 -----------------------------

-Simply collect together the func-back calls in an object:
+Simply collect together the funcback calls in an object:
 	var myAPI = {
 		doSearch:async-function(term) {
 			var result = {} ;